grandvegeta/dot-files/README.md

 5. picom ( window compositor )
 6. pavucontrol ( for audio control )
 7. lxappearance ( for selecting theme, icons and fonts )
+8. Dmenu & Rofi ( for application launchers )